- Our Approach

 Following law school, Daralyn clerked for the Honorable Douglas Ginsburg on the United States Court of Appeals for the District of Columbia Circuit.
 She then began work at Keker & Van Nest as an associate, and became a partner of the firm in January 1999.
 Daralyn co-founded Durie Tangri in 2009.

-Daralyn is the Vice-President of the Board of Directors of the Northern California Association of Business Trial Lawyers, a former co-chair of the Lawyer Representatives to the Ninth Circuit Judicial Conference, and a court-appointed Early Neutral Evaluator for the Northern District of California.
+Daralyn is the President of the Board of Directors of the Northern California Association of Business Trial Lawyers, a former co-chair of the Lawyer Representatives to the Ninth Circuit Judicial Conference, and a court-appointed Early Neutral Evaluator for the Northern District of California.
 She has testified before the Federal Trade Commission, demonstrated cross-examination to judges from China, and speaks frequently on intellectual property issues.
 She is a co-author of a two-volume practice guide on California civil trials.

 In high school, Daralyn was the Canadian national independent school debate champion.
 She and Mark Lemley, as partners at Stanford, had the distinction of being demolished by the English National Champion Oxford debate team their freshman year.